-Professional keynote speaker fees in the UK range from £1,000 to £25,000 for most corporate bookings, with globally recognised names commanding £25,000 to £150,000+.
+How much does a keynote speaker cost in the UK?
+For most corporate events in 2026, keynote speaker fees range from £1,000 to £25,000, with globally recognised names commanding £25,000 to £150,000+.
 The wide spread exists because fees reflect perceived authority, not just expertise — and because the route you use to book a speaker changes the price you pay.

 Most speaker bureaus avoid publishing real numbers.
 That suits them — opacity protects margins.
 But if you are building a business case for your leadership offsite, annual conference, or board away day, you need actual figures and the context to use them.